KendallDoesCoding/coronavirus-blocker-extension/README.md

 Thanks to [Web Dev Simplified](https://www.youtube.com/WebDevSimplified) for making [this tutorial](https://youtu.be/rymG9UmPuhM) on how to make this extension.
 I obviously added some more touches from his tutorial.

+The branch "main" will contain the files for the current version of the extension, or a little updated version which is awaiting to be released.
+If the code doesn't run in the branch main it can be because we are in process of editting so we suggest you download the latest release files.

 # How to add it as a chrome extension?:
 1. Download the source code, or clone it using [Github Desktop](https://desktop.github.com/)
 2. Extract it from the ZIP file to a folder, on your local drive (if you cloned the repo to your local drive then skip this step)